markCwatson/mocker/README.md

 [![Mocker demo](public/youtube.png)](https://www.youtube.com/watch?v=MNBXOb73fxs 'mocker demo')

-## Featuress
+## Features

-- **Process Isolation**: Makes use of Linux namespaces (PID, Mount, UTS, IPC) to isolate processes using [clone](https://man7.org/linux/man-pages/man2/clone.2.html) and the appropriate flags when creating the child process.
+- **Process Isolation**: Uses Linux namespaces (PID, Mount, UTS, IPC) to isolate processes.
+The `clone()` system call is used with the appropriate flags to create isolated child processes, ensuring separation from the host system.

+- **Filesystem Isolation**: Uses an isolated filesystem environment by:
+  - Creating necessary directories for the container.
+  - Copying the [BusyBox](https://www.busybox.net/downloads/BusyBox.html) binary to serve as a minimal set of Unix utilities.
+  - Mapping symbolic links for essential commands.
-- **Filesystem Isolation**: Creates an isolated filesystem environment by creating necessary directories, copying the [BusyBox](https://www.busybox.net/downloads/BusyBox.html) binary, and mapping symlinks to busybox utilities.
-It then uses [chroot](https://man7.org/linux/man-pages/man2/chroot.2.html) change the root filesystem, ensuring the child process operates within its own filesystem.
+  - Using [chroot](https://man7.org/linux/man-pages/man2/chroot.2.html) to change the root filesystem, ensuring containerized processes operate within their own environment.

-- **Mount Namespace**: Configures essential filesystem mounts, including `proc`, `sys`, and `tmpfs`, within the container's root filesystem.
-This is done using the [mount](https://man7.org/linux/man-pages/man2/mount.2.html) system call to ensure the container has access to necessary system information and temporary storage.
+- **Mount Namespace**: Impements filesystem isolation by configuring essential mounts within the container's root filesystem.
+Special filesystems like `proc`, `sys`, and `tmpfs` are mounted using the [mount](https://man7.org/linux/man-pages/man2/mount.2.html) system call to provide necessary system information and temporary storage.

-- **Minimal Root Filesystem**: Uses busyBox to provide a minimal set of Unix utilities within the container.
-This involves copying the BusyBox binary to the container's `bin` directory and creating symbolic links for various utilities.
-- **Networking**: Uses [libmnl](https://www.netfilter.org/projects/libmnl/doxygen/html/) to communicate with [netlink sockets in linux](https://man7.org/linux/man-pages/man7/netlink.7.html) to configure networking.
-This includes network namespace isolation using the `clone()` system call, virtual ethernet (veth) pair creation for container-host communication, IP address configuration for both container and host interfaces, NAT setup using iptables for internet connectivity, and DNS resolution through host DNS configuration (see note below).
-Thank you Ivan Velichko of [iximiuz labs](https://labs.iximiuz.com/tutorials/container-networking-from-scratch) for your articles/tutorials on container networking!
-- **Cleanup**: Ensures proper unmounting of filesystems, networking, and cleanup of resources to maintain system integrity using [umount2](https://man7.org/linux/man-pages/man2/umount.2.html).
-This involves unmounting the `proc`, `sys`, and `tmpfs` filesystems, removing any temporary directories created during the setup, and deletion of the virtual ethernet interfaces.
+- **Cgroups for Resource Control**: Uses [cgroups (Control Groups)](https://man7.org/linux/man-pages/man7/cgroups.7.html) to manage and limit resource usage for containerized processes.
+This includes:
+  - Setting memory limits using the `memory.max` file.
+  - Restricting CPU time allocation with the `cpu.max` file.
+  - Assigning processes to cgroups via the `cgroup.procs` file.
+  This ensures each container stays within its allocated resources, like memory and CPU, while maintaining system stability.

+- **Networking**: Implements network namespace isolation and virtual Ethernet (veth) pair creation to enable container-host communication.
+Networking features include:
+  - Configuring IP addresses and routes for both the container and host.
+  - Enabling NAT for internet access using `iptables`.
+  - Using [libmnl](https://www.netfilter.org/projects/libmnl/doxygen/html/) for communication with [netlink sockets](https://man7.org/linux/man-pages/man7/netlink.7.html) to handle network setup programmatically.

+- **Cleanup and Resource Management**: Ensures proper resource cleanup to maintain system integrity, including:
+  - Unmounting special filesystems (`proc`, `sys`, `tmpfs`) using [umount2](https://man7.org/linux/man-pages/man2/umount.2.html).
+  - Deleting temporary directories and virtual Ethernet interfaces.
+  - Removing cgroups created for the container.

 ## Requirements

-- Linux system with namespace support
+- Linux system with namespace support and root provelages
 - See dependencies below
-- Root privileges (for namespace operations)

 ## Building